Welcome to deploying your PyTorch model on Algorithmia!

 Hopefully you’ve already followed along with the Getting Started Guide for algorithm development.
 If not, you might want to check it out in order to understand the various permission types, how to enable a GPU environment, and use the CLI.

-Once you’ve gone through the Getting Started Guide, you’ll notice that when you’ve created your algorithm, there is boilerplate code in the editor that returns “Hello” and whatever you input to the console.
+Once you’ve gone through the Getting Started Guide, you’ll notice that when you’ve created your algorithm, there is boilerplate code in the editor.
+If you’ve chosen the Python 3.X beta PyTorch version when you created your algorithm, then you’ll see more verbose boilerplate code.
+Otherwise it will be a simple “Hello World” algorithm.

 The main thing to note about the algorithm is that it’s wrapped in the